 Last night, “The Middle Aged, Balding Blogger Association”, (MABBA), chartered in Augusta, GA on May 31, 2011, held their annual meeting at AP’s Lobster House in Allendale, SC.
-In attendance were three of the four founding members, Doug Fine, Stave Layman and Yours Truly.
+In attendance were three of the four founding members, Doug Fine, Steve Layman and Yours Truly.
 Missing was Kurt Harden who was working hard to keep the economy of Licking County, OH chugging along, in spite of the moron (s) in Washington, DC trying to derail it.

 The Association was incubated here, with Kurt present.

 The annual meeting is officially a tradition.